aishstha/haskell-notes/README.md

 # haskell-notes

 ## second class : Type and Type class
+* Type starts with uppercase and type variable starts with lowercase -  length :: [a] -> Int
 * Type error
 * Every syntactically well-formed expression has a type and that type is calculated by the compiler at compile-time using a process called type inference.
 * In haskell type errors are found in complie time.